Galaxy-ITT/Office-Management-App/README.md

-# CompanyHub: Comprehensive Office Management System
+# OfficeHub: Comprehensive Office Management System

 ## Overview

-CompanyHub is an all-in-one office management solution designed to streamline operations across various departments within an organization.
+OfficeHub is an all-in-one office management solution designed to streamline operations across various departments within an organization.
 Built with Next.js and React, it offers a user-friendly interface for managing administrative tasks, financial operations, human resources, and more.
 The application leverages modern web technologies and follows best practices in UI/UX design to deliver an efficient and intuitive user experience.

 ## Core Modules